hpfem/hermes-tutorial/doc/src/hermes2d/P04-adaptivity/04-complex.rst

 This example shows how to define complex-valued weak forms, essential boundary conditions, spaces, solutions, discrete problem, and how to perform orthogonal projection and adaptivity in complex mode.
-In addition, it shows how to use the AZTECOO matrix solver (other solvers including UMFPACK can be used as well).
+In addition, it shows how to use the AZTECOO matrix solver (other solvers including UMFPACK can be used as well - use them if you do not have Trilinos installed).
+Installation of matrix solvers including Trilinos is described in detail in the library documentation.

 Model problem
 ~~~~~~~~~~~~~